70th Academy Awards: Ceremony information

 In December 1997, the academy hired veteran Oscar telecast producer Gil Cates to oversee the 1998 ceremony.
 "Gil has become the consummate Oscar show producer, consistently garnering top television ratings for the telecast," said AMPAS President Robert Rehme in a press release announcing the selection.
 "His shows are full of wit, charm and surprise."
 A few days later, actor and comedian Billy Crystal was chosen to emcee the upcoming telecast.
 Cates explained his reason to bring back the veteran comedian saying, "Billy's performance last year was spectacular.
 There is nobody like him."
 In an article published in USA Today he initially requested to Cates and AMPAS five months after the previous year's ceremony that he would like to take a break from hosting duties.
 However, pressure from the academy, Cates, and several friends and family members made him reconsider his decision.
 His sixth stint would make him second only to Bob Hope in number of ceremonies hosted.

 To commemorate the seventieth anniversary of the Academy Awards, 70 actors who have received both competitive and honorary awards appeared seated onstage together during a segment called Oscar's Family Album.
 Each former winner was acknowledged by announcer Norman Rose with the films he or she won for.
 At the end of the segment newly minted winners Kim Bassinger, Helen Hunt, and Robin Williams joined them.
 This marked the largest gathering of former winners since the 50th ceremony held in 1978.
+The Academy also commissioned musician and composer Jerry Goldsmith to compose a new leitmotif for the Oscars telecast entitled "Fanfare for Oscar".

 Several others participated in the production of the ceremony.
 Bill Conti served as musical director for the telecast.
 Dancer Daniel Ezralow choreographed a dance number showcasing the nominees for Best Original Comedy or Musical Score.
 Bart the Bear made a surprise appearance during the presentation of the Best Sound Effects Editing award with Mike Myers.